 Create your own asymmetric key

 Now we'll walk you through the steps to create your own asymmetric key.
-To do so, you will be using GnuPG, a free software program that allows users to encrypt and sign data, and even to manage keys.
+To do so, you will be using GnuPG, or GPG as it's often called, a free software program based upon the PGP encryption standard that allows users to encrypt and sign data, and even to manage keys.